breez/breez-sdk-docs/src/guide/service_status.md

 # Retrieving service status

 You can check the general health status of the services provided by the Breez SDK.
-The response status will inform you if there is maintenance occurring, a service distruption or the services are operational.
+The response status will inform you if there is maintenance occurring, a service disruption or the services are operational.

 <custom-tabs category="lang">
 <div slot="title">Rust</div>